projectara/greybus-spec/source/device_class.rst

 This section defines the operations used on a connection implementing the Greybus vibrator protocol.
 This protocol allows an AP to manage a vibrator device present on a module.
-The protocol is very simple, and maps almost directly to the userspace HAL vibrator interface.
+The protocol is very simple, and maps almost directly to the Android HAL vibrator interface.

 The operations in the Greybus vibrator protocol are: